 In the United States, apprenticeships have often focused on pathways into construction or trades such as welding.
 Today, apprenticeships go beyond the traditional and into the realm of "white collar" professions, thanks to innovative employers in Chicago and Cook County.

-Advocate Aurora Healthcare also has a lineup of apprenticeship programs, from culinary arts to information technology.
+For example, Advocate Aurora Healthcare has a lineup of apprenticeship programs, from culinary arts to information technology.
 According to Michele Smith, “We sponsor a majority of the payments for classes, helping staff move from entry level positions in food and environmental services, for instance, to middle skill high paying careers within our organization.”

 Advocate is not just financing education; they're propelling team members from entry-level gigs to high-paying careers within the organization.
 In their world, apprenticeship is a journey of growth.
 80-85% percent of their apprentices stick around after completing the program.